 - Rifle Accuracy Facts by Harold R. Vaughn

-- Shot in 10+ regional long-range rifle competitions, placing as high as 2nd against 30+ competitors (format is very similar to the Sporting Rifle Match held at the NRA Whittington Center)
+- Shot in 30+ regional long-range rifle competitions, and won a few of them (format is very similar to the Sporting Rifle Match held at the NRA Whittington Center)

 - Shot in the 2013 Steel Safari (one of the premier true field long-range practical shooting matches in the country) and placed 24th out of 60+ expert competitors.
 This was my rookie year and I had a big learning curve, but after getting a feel for how it worked after day 1 … I had over 50% hits on day 2 & 3, which Zak Smith (the guy who puts it on) will tell you is good shooting for that match.
 I did manage to edge out at least one sponsored shooter and an Army Ranger, but more importantly placed high enough to win $600 in prizes.
 I then placed 18th in the 2014 Steel Safari.